mozilla/mozmlops/src/mozmlops/templates/README.md

 > The "deployment repo" will build docker image using the Dockerfile that you add to your "application repo".

 #### Create a Serve config for your Ray Serve app
+> [!TIP]
-The [Serve config](https://docs.ray.io/en/latest/serve/production-guide/config.html#serve-config-files) is the [recommended way](https://docs.ray.io/en/latest/serve/configure-serve-deployment.html#specify-parameters-through-the-serve-config-file) to deploy and update Ray Serve apps in production.
+> The Serve config is the [recommended way](https://docs.ray.io/en/latest/serve/configure-serve-deployment.html#specify-parameters-through-the-serve-config-file) to deploy and update Ray Serve apps in production.

 1. Auto-generate the Serve config file using [serve build](https://docs.ray.io/en/latest/serve/api/index.html#serve-build) command